EU E-Bike Regulation: 750W Peak Power? A B2B Guide

 Europe's electric bike market is facing a potential turning point.
-For years, the EU standard has effectively limited ebike motors to 250W continuous power—a key compliance benchmark for manufacturers and importers.
+For years, the EU standard, defined by Regulation (EU) 168/2013, has effectively limited ebike motors to 250W continuous power—a key compliance benchmark for manufacturers and importers.
 But new discussions led by Germany's powerful ZIV industry association are pushing to modernize these rules.
 For B2B buyers, OEM brands, and wholesalers, understanding these shifts is crucial to planning your next product line or sourcing strategy.

-🇩🇪 Germany Leads Calls for 750W Peak Power Limit
+🇩🇪 Germany Leads Calls for a 750W Peak Power Limit

-Recently, Germany’s ZIV (Zweirad-Industrie-Verband), the nation’s leading bicycle industry body, has publicly discussed revising EU ebike rules to allow higher peak power.
-Instead of a hard 250W continuous limit, new proposals could allow 750W peak power—aligning more closely with North American ebike standards.
-The push is partly motivated by market realities and customer expectations for higher torque and better hill-climbing capacity, especially for cargo ebikes.
+Recently, Germany’s ZIV (Zweirad-Industrie-Verband), the nation’s leading bicycle industry body, has publicly submitted position papers to revise EU ebike rules.
+Instead of the ambiguous 250W continuous limit, new proposals suggest allowing a clear 750W peak power limit, which would align more closely with North American Class 1 ebike standards.

 Germany proposed 750W ebike regulation illustration